-Now, it so happened that this young man was the husband of the lady, which the old woman did not know till she had brought him.
-And the way she found it out was this: She went first into the house and said to the lady, 'I have not been able to find the slightest trace of your lover; but, failing him, I hake brought you somebody to quench your fire for today.
-We will save the other for tomorrow.
-God has inspired me to do so.'
+band of the lady, which the old woman did not know till she had brought him, and the way she found it out was this: She went first into the house and said to the lady, "I have not been able to find the slightest trace of your lover; but, failing him, I have brought you somebody to quench your fire for to-day.
+We will save the other for to-morrow.
+God has inspired me to do so."

-The lady then went to the window to take a look at him whom the old woman wanted to bring to her, and, getting sight of him, she recognized her husband, just on the point of entering the house.
-She did not hesitate, but hastily donning her melahfa, she went straight to meet him, and striking him in the face, she exclaimed, 'O! enemy of God and of yourself, what are you doing here?
+The lady then went to the window to take a look at him whom the old woman wanted to bring to her, and, getting sight of him, she recognized her husband, just on the point of entering the house.1 She did not hesitate, but hastily donning her melahfa, she went straight to meet him, and striking him in the face, she exclaimed, "O! enemy of God and of yourself, what are you doing here?
 You surely came with the intention to commit adultery.
 I have been suspecting you for a long time, and waited here every day, while I was sending out the old woman to inveigle you to come in.
 This day I have found you out, and denial is of no use.
 And you always told me that you were not a rake!
-I shall demand a divorce this very day, now I know your conduct!'
+I shall demand a divorce this very day, now I know your conduct!"